 7. Reduce Use of Fossil Fuel in Last-Mile Delivery Vehicles.

 Reducing the use of fossil fuels is already an objective for many businesses.
-Further, Governments at all levels are implementing green regulations that affect us all to include logistics organizations.
+Further, Governments at all levels are implementing green policies that affect us all to include logistics organizations.
 So, transitioning to electric or hybrid vehicles is already having an impact on most logistics activities as a way to decrease emissions and meet regulatory requirements.
 For example, companies like UPS, Amazon, and FedEx are introducing ebikes and electric vans for final deliveries.
 Additionally, logistics providers are exploring alternative modes of transport like drones or autonomous delivery robots for select routes.

 8. Increase Digital Interoperability to Make Urban Logistics More Proactive, Flexible, and Cost-Effective.